MakeItHackin/NerdyChristmasCard/README.md

 # NerdyChristmasCard

-Watch the full video demo here: https://youtu.be/e6yfo_J4nOk
+## Watch the full video demo here: https://youtu.be/e6yfo_J4nOk

-Nerdy Christmas Cards available here:
+## Nerdy Christmas Cards available here:
 https://www.etsy.com/listing/1120178517/
 https://www.tindie.com/products/25375/

+SECRET VIDEO GAME IS ACTIVATED BY HOLDING DOWN THE BUTTON WHILE POWERING ON!

 #### What is it?
 This is an electronic Nerdy Christmas Card which features: